apache/iotdb/docs/Documentation/UserGuide/3-Operation Manual/4-Data Query.md

 ```
 which means:

 The selected device is ln group wf01 plant wt01 device; the selected timeseries is columns 0 to 1 under this device (with the first column numbered as column 0).
-The SQL statement clause requires columns 100 to 109 of the query result be returned (with the first row numbered as row 0).
+The SQL statement clause requires rows 100 to 109 of the query result be returned (with the first row numbered as row 0).

 The result is shown below: